 Both IELTS and OET are used to test the English language of healthcare professionals in different parts of the world, including the UK and Ireland.
-They are chosen by regulatory bodies to ensure doctors, nurses and other professions have sufficient language skills to communicate at a high level with patients and colleagues, and so provide safe and effective care.
+They are chosen by different regulatory bodies to ensure doctors, nurses and other medical professions have sufficient language skills to communicate at a high level with patients and colleagues, so providing safe and effective care.

-The Academic version of IELTS used by Higher Education institutions and healthcare regulatory bodies around the world tests academic English.
-This includes the ability to write essays, follow lectures, understand academic articles and discuss a wide range of topics, from the environment to education to social trends to cultural values.
+The Academic version of IELTS tests academic English.
+This includes the ability to write essays on a great variety of subjects, understand academic articles and discuss a wide range of topics.

 The score equivalencies between the two tests are as follows:

 Medical English Plus specialise in both IELTS and OET preparation.
 We work with hundreds of candidates every year and specialise in working with healthcare professionals.
 Clients include many large NHS Trusts, Care Home Groups and Private Healthcare Groups in the UK.
-We are one of the first two OET endorsed Premium Preparation Providers in the whole of the UK and Europe and one of only ten worldwide.
+We are one of the first two OET endorsed Premium Preparation Providers in the whole of the UK and Europe.

 Want to know more about preparation for either test?